clash82/ezplatform-studio-tips-block/README.md

-# eZ Studio Tips block
+# eZ Platform Studio Tips block

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/aea422a4-794b-4bf5-8aa5-0b96c05abe57/big.png)](https://insight.sensiolabs.com/projects/aea422a4-794b-4bf5-8aa5-0b96c05abe57)

-This bundle adds an additional Tips block (aka Tip of the Day block) into eZ Systems [eZ Studio](//ezstudio.com).
+This bundle adds an additional Tips block (aka Tip of the Day block) into eZ Systems [eZ Platform Enterprise Edition Studio](//ez.no).
 This bundle can be used for a demonstration purpose on how to build new blocks for eZ Studio.

 ![screenshot](https://cloud.githubusercontent.com/assets/3033038/18852413/9220ed76-8440-11e6-8afe-9fed26f9909e.png)